ravi-prakash1907/Internet-Technologies/README.md

 # Internet-Tehnologies
-A BSc (hons) CS Practicals cum Project
+A repository to store BSc (hons) CS Practicals and Project

 </hr>